schombert/Project-Alice/docs/parser_generator.md

 ```
 They keyword `value` must be present to tell the generator that we are parsing a value named `yyy` and not a group. `type` can be one of the following: `float`, `double`, `int` (for `int32_t`), `uint` (for `uint32_t`), `bool`, `text`, or `date` (`date` is not currently supported at the time of this document is being written because dates have not yet been put into Project Alice).
 This is simply a convenient way of doing common transformations on `zzz`.
 If you specify `text` you will get the text of `zzz` except with any surrounding quotation marks removed, if present. `handler_type` must be one of `discard`, `member`, `member_fn`, or `function` (the effects of this are described below).
 Finally, `(destination_name)` if present, must always be surrounded by parenthesis.
 When handling `zzz`, the key, `yyy` is also used as the name of the member, member function, or free function, unless you override this choice by specifying a destination name (you can use this to send multiple values to the same handler for example).

 For each line you add to handle a value, you need to have something prepared to accept it, unless you want to discard it, which is what specifying `discard` for `handler_type` will do.
 If you specify `member` for `handler_type`, then the class associated with the parser must have a member with the correct destination name, and which is of a type with an `operator=` that can accept the type of the parsed `zzz`.
-If `handler_type` is `member_fn`, then the class must have a member with the destination name and which can accept the following parameters: an enum of type `association_type`, the type of the parsed `zzz`, an object of class `error_handler` by reference, an `int32_t` containing the line number that the left hand of the value was read from, and the context for the parser, either by value or reference (when the context is not being used, the convention is to make it type int32_t).
+If `handler_type` is `member_fn`, then the class must have a member function with the destination name and which can accept the following parameters: an enum of type `association_type`, the type of the parsed `zzz`, an object of class `error_handler` by reference, an `int32_t` containing the line number that the left hand of the value was read from, and the context for the parser, either by value or reference (when the context is not being used, the convention is to make it type int32_t).
 The `association_type` parameter allows you to inspect the association type that was present for the value, and you can use the `error_handler`, and the line number, to record if the value cannot be accepted for any reason.
-Finally `function` works the same way as `member_fn`, except that it calls a free function with the destination and passes it as an additional first parameter the object used for parsing, by reference. `function` doesn't really provide much extra flexibility, and I will be trying to avoid it.
+Finally `function` works the same way as `member_fn`, except that it calls a free function with the specified destination name and passes it as an additional first parameter the object used for parsing, by reference. `function` doesn't really provide much extra flexibility, and I will be trying to avoid it.

 In addition to handling values where the left-hand side is a known quantity that is fixed in advance, you can also send both the left and the right hand sides of a value to a routine of your choice (assuming that it does not match an explicitly specific left-hand side).
 Doing this requires a line such as the following:
 ```